Pjila'si Welcome Bienvenue CAA/ACA 2023 Membertou, NS/NE 3–6 May/mai

 2. At the time of submission, contributors may choose if they would like to present a paper or poster.
 If sessions are over-subscribed, some presenters may be asked to change to poster format.

-3. At the time of submission, contributors may choose to participate in-person or online.
+3. At the time of submission, contributors may choose to participate in-person or submit a pre-recorded presentation.
 For in-person sessions, you can submit to in-person format sessions.
 There will be a separate online room for online sessions and presentations.
-For online sessions, only online formats will be accepted.
+For online sessions, only pre-recorded formats will be accepted.

 4. Contributors do not have to specify a session when they submit; if contributors do not specify a session, the program committee will assign them to a pre-existing session (with the approval of the session organizers) or to a general session.